 - All California resident members of the household must jointly request the specific pieces of personal information or deletion of household personal information;

 - We must have verified the identity of all the members of the household in accordance with this section; and

 - We must be able to verify that each member making the request is currently a member of the household.
 We will verify membership in a household by checking if an individual has the same address information as the household or some other evidence of sharing the same household.

-An authorized agent seeking to exercise rights on behalf of an individual California resident must prove the agent’s authority by either seeing proof of the agent’s authority under a power of attorney made pursuant to the California Probate Code Sections 4121 through 4130, or by the following procedures:
+An authorized agent seeking to exercise rights on behalf of an individual California resident must prove the agent’s authority by either providing proof of the agent’s authority under a power of attorney made pursuant to the California Probate Code Sections 4121 through 4130 with proof of the agent’s own identity, or by the following procedures:

 - Providing a copy of a writing signed by the resident giving the agent permission to act on the resident’s behalf;